Safer Sex Guidelines

 The most common artificial barrier is a condom for men.
 You can also use a female condom to protect the vagina or rectum during intercourse.
 Fact Sheet 153 has more information on condoms.

 Lubricants can increase sexual stimulation.
-They also reduce the chance that condoms or other barriers will break.
 Oil-based lubricants like Vaseline, oils, or creams can damage condoms and other latex barriers.
 Be sure to use water-based lubricants.

-Oral sex has some risk of transmitting HIV, especially if sexual fluids get in the mouth and if there are bleeding gums or sores in the mouth.
+Oral sex has low risk of transmitting HIV, but is possible if sexual fluids get in the mouth and if there are bleeding gums or sores in the mouth.
 Pieces of latex or plastic wrap over the vagina, or condoms over the penis, can be used as barriers during oral sex.
 Condoms without lubricants are best for oral sex.
 Most lubricants taste awful.

 Fantasy, masturbation or hand jobs (where you keep your fluids to yourself), sexy talk, and non-sexual massage are also safe.
-These activities avoid contact with blood or sexual fluids, so there is no risk of transmitting HIV.
+There is no risk of transmitting HIV with these activities.

 To be safe, assume that your sex partners are infected with HIV.
 You can't tell if people are infected by how they look.
 They could be lying if they tell you they are not infected, especially if they want to have sex with you.
 Some people got HIV from their steady partners who were unfaithful "just once."

 Even people who got a negative test result might be infected.
 They might have been infected after they got tested, or they might have gotten the test too soon after they were exposed to HIV.
 Fact Sheet 102 has more information on HIV testing.

 Also, though uncommon, you might get "re-infected" with a different strain of HIV.
 This new version of HIV might be resistant to antiretroviral drugs.
 Following the guidelines for safer sex will reduce the risk.